 Nutrition Information:Yield: 24 Serving Size: 1

 Amount Per Serving: Calories: 416Total Fat: 24gSaturated Fat: 17gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 59mgSodium: 340mgCarbohydrates: 47gFiber: 3gSugar: 31gProtein: 5g

 Soft and moist, these carrot cake cupcakes with brown sugar Swiss meringue buttercream are sure to be a crowd pleaser!
 I left out the toasted nuts this time around (because I did not have any on hand.)
 If you do not like coconut, leave it out as well!
 Honestly though, you cannot taste it in this recipe.
 Same with the apples.
 I find I add a lot of these ingredients to keep moisture in this recipe.

 As for the toasted coconut chips: my mother-in-law found them at Costco.
-What I like about them is their yummy, sweet, toasted flavour, without necessarily being horrible for you.
+What I like about them is their yummy, sweet, toasted flavor, without necessarily being horrible for you.
 The coconut is sweetened with coconut sugar, not granulated sugar so we have that going for us.
 I guess we can pretend these cupcakes are healthy?!